 For audio summary click below

-Although having an SBOM on hand is beneficial for cybersecurity, how to use one effectively is another matter.
+Although having an SBOM on hand is beneficial for medical device cybersecurity, how to use one effectively is another matter.
 The effectiveness of medical device security practice can be challenging to accomplish without first fully understanding how the use of VEX documents complement the SBOM throughout the product lifecycle.
 Therefore, let’s take a deep dive into these two concepts and how you can make the best use of them.

 What is an SBOM?